 After completing their work contracts, most of the ex-servicemen stayed with the H.E.C. and while some remained in the camps, the majority moved to Hobart or Launceston.

 There was a great sense of camaraderie among the Poles.
 The ex-servicemen formed the Association of the Carpathian Brigade ex-Servicemen and the Association of the Polish Veterans.

 It was also the early migrants who become leaders and activists of the Polish community.
 They played the key role in establishing the Polish Association (in 1950), Polish Club (1961), Polish Credit Union, Polish School (1954), Polish Scouting Troop (1971), White Eagle sport club (1961), club “Oberek” dancing ensemble (1952) and the radio program.
 The Polish Ladies Auxiliary (1963), Senior’s Club (1977) and Polish Welfare Office (1990’s) were later established to help the frail and ageing.

-In the 2011 census more than 3300 Tasmanians claimed Polish ancestry and nearly 1000 of those stated that both their parents were born in Australia.
+In the 2016 census nearly 3500 Tasmanians claimed Polish ancestry and more than 1000 of those stated that both their parents were born in Australia.
 Most Polish groups are headed now by the children of the post war migrants.
 The vitality of these groups has enriched the entire Tasmanian community and is the most important legacy of Polish post-war immigration.

 - Polish Ex-Servicemen / Returned Soldiers (SPK)

 - Polish Senior Citizen’s Club (Klub Seniorów)